Infrastructure and economic growth are inextricably intertwined

 Whether it’s in regards to roads or to a building not using maintenance funds as planned for is short-sighted.
 In fact, we are quite pleased that soon it will be compulsory for property owners to set aside 7% of their operational budget for maintenance.
 And there will be monitoring.

 Let me just say a little bit about human settlements.
 We’ve been in a good space for the past three years.
 In fact, for the past two years, we’ve been the best-performing province in the country.
 We produce just under 30 00 houses a year.
 But we won’t continue achieving this number.

 It’s not sustainable.
 Budgets have been reduced firstly.
 We’ve also been building bigger and better houses.
 But those bigger and better houses cost more as the budget shrinks.
 There is a building cost escalation that is roughly around 6% a year.
 So we need debate what a more sustainable model would be.

 There are two levels of opportunities I want to mention which are directly relevant to your field of operation.
 The first is the gap market.
 That refers to those who earn more than R3500 a month and do not qualify for the RDP house and nor a bank bond to be able to build a house or buy a house.

 Two incentives are in place to address this challenge.
 The first one is FLISP (the Finance Linked Individual Subsidy Programme) which is a subsidy on a sliding scale for those who earn up to R15 000 a month.

-The other incentive that we as KZN are seriously pursuing is through identification of all our land holdings.
-We advertised already and prepared to do a new advertisement where we saying you as a property developer we inviting you to come with your own land or even with land that we own so that you explain the type of development you can put up within the gap market range.
+The other incentive that we as KZN are seriously pursuing is through the identification of all our land holdings.
+We advertised all ready and prepared to do a new advertisement where we saying you as a property developer we inviting you to come with your own land or even with the land that we own so that you explain the type of development you can put up within the gap market range.